 Things like COVID-19 compliance and hybrid production and execution can be a pain to comprehend and make work on your own.
 This is why we highly advise you to work with partners that have their own protocols in place (many venues won’t handle as much as you might think), who have researched the best studios, who have successfully produced hybrid events before, and so on.

 Here at Endless, we have always been about creating the perfect equation.
 As times changed and events evolved, so did the way we operate.
-As we usher towards yet another “new age of events”, we’re increasingly more committed to spare planners the headaches of things like COVID compliance and hybrid production by putting it on our plate and allowing you to enjoy the ride.
+As we usher towards yet another “new age of events”, we’re increasingly more committed to sparing planners the headaches of things like COVID compliance, hybrid production, and event management by putting it on our plate and allowing you to enjoy the ride.
 So if you have any questions in regards to your upcoming projects, your return to live events, or just hybrid in general, feel free to talk to us – the Einstein team is here to help!